HH-Point/flac2alac_ffmpeg/README.md

 # flac2alac_ffmpeg
 This is a simple script written with the assistance of AI in Python.

+**Please backup all files before executing any type of conversion script, I am not responsible for you losing your files**

 It bulk converts FLAC files into ALAC files for iPod and other media devices.